invenia/StackTraces.jl/README.md

 * `name::Symbol`: the name of the function being executed
 * `file::Symbol`: the name of the file that contains the function
 * `line::Integer`: the line number in the file
+* `inline_file::Symbol`: the name of the file that contains the inlined function
+* `inline_line::Integer`: the line number in the file containing the inlined function
 * `from_c::Bool`: true if the function is from C (rather than Julia)

 `StackTrace` is an alias for `Vector{StackFrame}` (or `Array{StackFrame, 1}`), provided for convenience.
 Calls to `stacktrace` return `StackTrace`s.